;

 Alcohol and Urinary Tract Infections (UTI)

 The use of alcohol may increase the risk of getting a urinary tract infection (UTI).
 UTIs that move to the bladder will affect the kidneys.
-Changes in hydration and electrolytes from alcohol intake can increase the risk for a UTI.

 Symptoms of a UTI include: